 Dr. Sangster has interests in Crohn’s disease, ulcerative colitis, colon, and rectal cancer and diverticulitis.
 He specializes in the use of minimally invasive laparoscopic and robotic techniques for the management of the surgical disease.

 As a colorectal surgeon, Dr. Sangster strives to provide the highest level of care while treating his patients with the respect and dignity that they deserve.
-He is board-certified in the General Surgery and board eligible in Colorectal Surgery.
-He is an Associate Fellow of the American College of Surgeons and a member of the American Society of Colon and Rectal Surgeons.
+He is board-certified in Colorectal Surgery and General Surgery.
+He is a Fellow of the American College of Surgeons and a member of the American Society of Colon and Rectal Surgeons.

 Physician Assistant A.J.
 Peiffer

 Mrs. Peiffer earned a bachelor’s degree in biology from Moravian College and a bachelor of science degree as a Physician Assistant from Rutgers University, University of Medicine and Dentistry of New Jersey.
 She is a board-certified and Pennsylvania state-licensed Physician Assistant, and has been in practice since 1991.
 She is a member of the American Academy of Physician Assistants and the Pennsylvania State Society of Physician Assistants.